Welcome to today's edition of the Rush 24-7 podcast.

 Do you think homosexuality is a choice or is it biological?

-And and then Richardson said it's a choice.
+And then Richardson said it's a choice.

-Ether said, I don't think you understand the question.
+Etheridge said, I don't think you understand the question.

 Why did you ask it?

-What is that your final it's why did you ask the question?
+Why did you ask the question?

-I don't think you I mean, there's obviously only one answer to that question.
+I don't think you, I mean, there's obviously only one answer to that question.

 So she gave him a chance to slither back into it, and he was lost.